PRESS DIGEST - China - July 2

 CHINA DAILY

-- Patriotic Hong Kong people should play a central role in administering the territory and upholding the principle of 'one country, two system', the newspaper, which acts as a government mouthpiece, said in a commentary.
-Hundreds of thousands of pro-democracy protesters marched in Hong Kong on Tuesday.
+- Alibaba-backed Sesame Credit Management said it has teamed up with China's Supreme Court to pressure people to comply with court verdicts.

-For Hong Kong and South China newspapers see..... ($1 = 6.1523 Chinese Yuan Renminbi) (Reporting by Chen Yixin and Adam Jourdan; Editing by Subhranshu Sahu)
+For Hong Kong and South China newspapers see..... ($1 = 6.2008 Chinese yuan renminbi) (Reporting by Chen Yixin and Brenda Goh; Editing by Kim Coghill)

+* Avtec Inc and Harris Corporation announce new strategic alliance Source text for Eikon: Further company coverage:

+* Millar Western Forest Products Ltd announces increased support for its note exchange transaction Source text for Eikon: Further company coverage: